-- Improve the life expectancy of the ventilators through regular use - Improve staff competencies on-ventilator models, and increase their knowledge for training others in the LHIN - Give patients and staff the chance to benefit from these ventilators.
+- Improve the life expectancy of the ventilators/HFNC through regular use - Improve staff competencies on ventilator models, and increase their knowledge for training others in the sub-region - Give patients and staff the chance to benefit from these ventilators.

-Ventilators have longer life expectancy and perform better when they are being used and maintained regularly.
-To ensure the ventilators are utilized and to extend their life expectancy, a centrally organized rotation plan is being introduced, where 50% of the stockpile in a Host Hospital will be rotated each year, hence getting all the ventilators circulated over a two-year period within a Host Hospital.
+Ventilators and HFNC system have longer life expectancy and perform better when they are being used and maintained regularly.
+To ensure the ventilators/HFNC system are utilized and to extend their life expectancy, a centrally organized rotation plan is being introduced, where 50% of the stockpile in a Host Hospital will be rotated each year, hence getting all the ventilators/HFNC system circulated over a two-year period within a Host Hospital.